-My family has gone through food allergy testing, and can I tell you it’s caused quite a bit of change in our already-altered diet.
-I thought we were eating a pretty clean, healthy, real-foods diet, but found out different when Bradley, Cameron, and Luke all tested positive for a corn allergy.
+My family has gone through food allergy testing—and can I tell you it’s caused quite a bit of change in our already-altered diet.
+I thought we were eating a pretty clean, healthy, whole-foods diet, but found out different when two of my kiddos and my husband all tested positive for a corn allergy.

-It seems in our sleepy little town of Owosso with no fancy Whole Foods or Trader Joes that have fun specialty meats you can’t find any corn-free sausage.
-That’s alright though.
+In our sleepy little town doesn’t have a Whole Foods or a Trader Joes, but that’s alright.
 I found it’s extremely easy to make your own homemade breakfast sausage.
 My guess is, it is probably much cheaper than purchasing those specialty meats too.

 Homemade Breakfast Sausage (Recipe)

 - 2 pounds of sausage preferably from pastured pork

 - 2 teaspoon pepper

 - 1 Tablespoon turbinado sugar

 - 1/8 teaspoon crushed red pepper flakes optional